SukkoPera/OpenAmiga500FastRamExpansion/firmware/README.md

 Quartus will produce a .POF file.
 This can be converted to a .JED file for Atmel devices through [Microchip's POF2JED utility](https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/pof2jed), which is Windows-only unfortunately.

 ### JED => SVF
-An SVF file can be produced using [Microchip's ATMISP tool](https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/atmisp), which is also Windows-only.
+An SVF file can be produced using [ATMISP](https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/atmisp), which is also Windows-only.

 ### Used chips from China
 The chips can be pre-used if you bought your ATF1502AS from China.
 Sometimes JTAG interface is disabled on them, preventing normal JTAG operations.